Financial Aid for JD students

 Students pursuing dual professional degrees through the Law School and another professional school (Fuqua School of Business, Nicholas School of the Environment, etc.) may qualify for financial aid.
-During terms in which they are enrolled at the Law School only or are taking classes at both schools, all financial aid will be administered through the Law School.
+During terms in which students are enrolled at the Law School only or are taking classes at both schools, all financial aid will be administered through the Law School.
 When not enrolled at the Law School, students may quality for aid at the partnering professional school.
 Contact the Office of Financial Aid for more information.

 Financial Aid for LLM Students